Keto Brownies

 Instructions

-- In a different large bowl, combine the dry ingredients: almond flour, cocoa powder, sweetener, espresso powder, and baking powder.
+• In a separate bowl, whisk together the almond flour, cocoa powder, powdered sweetener, baking powder, espresso powder, and salt.
+Set aside.

-- Pour the keto brownies batter into the pan and spread evenly with the back of a spatula
+• Pour the batter into the prepared pan and spread it evenly with a spatula.

 Notes